nightroman/FarNet/PowerShellFar/README.md

 New users may want to configure the module with [Profile.ps1](#profileps1) in *%FARPROFILE%\FarNet\PowerShellFar*.

-**Colorer support**
+**Syntax highlighting**

+The official plugin FarColorer includes and uses the syntax scheme *powershell.hrc*.
-The syntax scheme *powershell.hrc* and the optional color scheme *visual.hrd* come with the official Colorer plugin.
-They provide editor syntax highlighting.
+The white background color scheme *visual.hrd* was designed with PowerShell in mind.

 *********************************************************************
 ## Run commands